Care instructions

 Professional restoration

-Should your sculpture become damaged or need a refresh after years, I offer professional restoration services.
+Should your sculpture ever be damaged or require a refresh after years, I offer professional restoration services.